fridgemagnet3/uip/README.md

 `make`\
 `sudo setcap 'cap_net_admin+ep' ./tap-slip-gw`\

 That last step allows you to run the application as a normal user (instead of 'root'), if you're not fussed about security you can omit it and run as 'root' anyway.
-This application brings up a Linux TAP interface, then sends/receives packets to the XRoar serial port FIFOs (and hence to the uIP stack running in the emulator).
+This application brings up a Linux TAP interface, then sends/receives packets to the XRoar serial port FIFOs using [SLIP](https://en.wikipedia.org/wiki/Serial_Line_Internet_Protocol) (and hence to the uIP stack running in the emulator).
 The uIP binary itself is currently hardcoded to use an IP address of 192.168.3.2, with a gateway address of 192.168.3.1 so assuming that doesn't conflict with your network settings, should then just be a case of running the application as follows:

 `./tap-slip-gw 192.168.3.1`